Qortal/qapp-core/README.md

 # qapp-core

-`qapp-core` is a library designed to provide core functionalities for Qortal Apps development.
+`qapp-core` is an npm library designed to simplify the development of Qortal applications (q-apps).

-Its main features include:

-- support for I18N internationalization
-- provision of several hooks for authentication, balance, ...
-- ...
+It provides a set of high-level helper functions and reusable components that streamline common tasks when building on QDN (Qortal Data Network):

+- seamless authentication and automatic user info management

+- simplified CRUD operations for interacting with QDN data

+- easy tools to display and manage QDN resource lists

+- a growing set of utility functions to accelerate development